AngryGranny01/DMSBackend/README.md

 #### Users

-* `POST /users` - Create a new user
+* `POST /users` - Create a new user.
-* `GET /users` - Retrieve all users
+* `GET /users` - Retrieve all users (Admin or Project Manager access required).
-* `GET /users/:id` - Retrieve a specific user by ID
+* `GET /user/:userID` - Retrieve a specific user by ID (Admin access required).
-* `PUT /users` - Update an existing user
+* `PUT /users` - Update an existing user (Admin or Project Manager access required).
+* `PUT /users/password` - Update a user's password.
+* `PUT /users/deactivate/:accountID` - Deactivate a user account (Admin access required).
-* `DELETE /users/:id` - Delete an existing user
+* `DELETE /users/:id` - Delete an existing user (Admin access required).
-* `GET /users/checkEmailExist` - Check if email exists
+* `GET /users/checkEmailExist` - Check if an email already exists.
-* `GET /users/checkUsernameExist` - Check if username exists
-* `GET /users/findSalt` - Find the salt for a given email
+* `GET /users/findSalt` - Retrieve the salt value for a given email.
-* `PUT /verifyToken` - Verify a token
+* `PUT /verifyToken` - Verify a token and update a password.

 #### Projects

-* `POST /projects` - Create a new project
+* `POST /projects` - Create a new project (Admin or Project Manager access required).
-* `GET /projects` - Retrieve all projects
+* `GET /projects` - Retrieve all projects (Admin access required).
-* `GET /projects/:userID` - Retrieve projects for a user
+* `GET /projects/:userID` - Retrieve all projects associated with a specific user.
-* `PUT /projects` - Update an existing project
+* `PUT /projects` - Update an existing project (Admin or Project Manager access required).
-* `DELETE /projects?projectID=:id` - Delete an existing project
+* `DELETE /projects` - Delete an existing project by projectID (Admin or Project Manager access required).

 #### Logs

-* `POST /user-logs` - Create a user log
+* `POST /logs` - Create a new log entry (Admin or Project Manager access required).
-* `GET /user-logs/:userID` - Retrieve logs for a specific user
+* `GET /logs/project/:projectID` - Retrieve logs for a specific project.
-* `GET /user-logs/lastLogins/:userID` - Retrieve last login dates for a user
+* `GET /logs/user/:userID` - Retrieve logs for a specific user.
-* `POST /project-logs` - Create a project log
-* `GET /project-logs/:projectID` - Retrieve logs for a specific project
+* `GET /logs/lastLogins` - Retrieve the last login dates for all users.

 ### Logging

 The application includes detailed logging for various activities such as user creation, updates, deletions, project management, and error handling.
 Error logs are recorded to help diagnose and resolve issues effectively.

-### Contributing

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-### License

-This project is licensed under the MIT License.